top of page

 • Opening Speech of the Secretary-General

-• A Word from the UN on Our Theme: Alliances and rivalries in varying centers of a post-colonial world.
+• A Word from the UN on Our Theme: "AI for Inclusive Growth: Navigating Opportunities, Equity, and Ethical Challenges in the Digital Era"

 • Ambassador Speeches